 Serving Suggestions for Cast Iron Skillet Meatballs

-Obviously, these are going to be perfect with pasta!
+Obviously, these cast iron meatballs and are going to be perfect with pasta!
 But, they’d be divine in some other ways, too:

 - Over a cheesy, creamy polenta (or grilled polenta)

-- In a meatball sub or as sliders with melted mozzarella
+- In meatball subs or sliders with melty mozzarella cheese

-These meatballs are so flavorful and tender!
-Depending on your mood, switch up the spices or type of cheese in these Cast Iron Skillet Meatballs to achieve different flavors for use in your regional or international dishes!
+These tender meatballs are so flavorful!
+Depending on your mood, switch up the spices or type of cheese in this juicy meatball recipe to achieve different flavors for use in your regional or international dishes!

 Looking for More Comfort Food?